 Similarly, the bizarre alien life forms who figure in the destruction of the runcible — the massive, pseudopod-laden being calling itself the Dragon, and the equally ineffable energy being called the Maker — remain cloaked in obscurity.
 Who exactly are they, where are they from, what do they want, and why do they do ya like they do do do?
 Beats me.
 And good luck figuring out the ending.
 Let's see, we have Dragon telling Cormac that the Maker destroyed the runcible because it's insane.
 But what are these things?
 We have Dragon aiding Cormac to kill Maker, although Dragon's powers seem nearly godlike, and Dragon aiding Pelter, whom he hopes will kill Cormac after Cormac kills Maker, because Dragon's pissed at Cormac for some reason...

 Asher strives for narrative complexity, and it's precisely because it's clear, even from this debut, that he's no slushpile hack but a writer with a lot on his mind that makes this muddle such a letdown.
 Basically, I hold the Neal Ashers of the world to higher standards.
 But with Gridlinked bogged down by characters impossible to care about, tedium eventually sets in.
-Asher has gone on, with several sequels and other novels set in the same future, to some degree of stature in British SF, though many of his books still remain unreleased in the US.
-I sincerely hope this means he's since smoothed some of his rough edges, and become the top-flight purveyor of edgy industrial space-op I know he set out to be.
+Following several sequels and other novels set in the same future, Asher has risen to considerable stature in British SF, though many of his books remained unreleased in the US until the '10s.
+I sincerely hope this means he's since smoothed his rough edges, and become the top-flight purveyor of edgy industrial space-op I know he set out to be.